 Founded in 1916, Russell Sage College, located in Albany, NY and Troy, NY, offers bachelor's degrees in professional fields and liberal arts and sciences, such as, art & design, business, creative arts in therapy, criminal justice, education, health sciences, nursing, nutrition science, psychology, and theatre.
-More than 50 percent of graduates each year pursue advanced degrees, many through accelerated programs with Russell Sage College.
-Through its professional and continuing studies program, Russell Sage College offers a bachelor's degree completion programs in business administration, nursing and psychology designed specifically for working adults.
+Through its professional and continuing studies program, Russell Sage College offers a bachelor's degree completion programs in business administration, nursing, and psychology designed specifically for working adults.

-Russell Sage College offers advanced study for practice and leadership through master's degrees and post-master's certification in professional disciplines, as well as the doctorate in physical therapy, nursing science, and educational leadership.
-Areas of specialty include business and management, education, health services administration, nursing, nutrition, occupational therapy, physical therapy, and psychology.
+Russell Sage College offers advanced study for practice and leadership through master's degrees and post-master's certification in professional disciplines, as well as the doctorate in educational leadership, occupational therapy, physical therapy, and nursing science.
+Master's degrees include management, education, health services administration, nursing, nutrition, occupational therapy, and psychology.

-Russell Sage College is a distinctive academic community: a small, professionally oriented college, where individuals count and are consistently challenged to develop their strengths, selfconfidence, and autonomy.
+Russell Sage College is a distinctive academic community: a small, professionally oriented college, where individuals count and are consistently challenged to develop their strengths, self-confidence, and autonomy.
 Academic standards are high at Russell Sage, as students learn to think critically, make sound value judgments, and develop a love of learning that will be theirs for life.
 Study in both the professional and liberal arts provides excellent preparation for successful careers and contributive lives.